Yijia-Li0702/ECE-650/hw1/my_malloc/README.md

 ### 2. Design, implementation and test

 The first key point is to construct an appropriate data structure to store meta information, so that we can get the corresponding information conveniently.
-My meta information block is defined as follows.
+My meta information block is defined as follows,

 ```c